Deiondrae/readme-generator/README.md

-# Readme Generator
+# Readme generator
     ## Description
-    This project uses inquirer prompts and the CLI to generate a readme.md file
+    This project generates a readmew

     ## Table of Contents
     - [Description](#Description)